martin-ev/Who-feeds-the-world/index.md

 </script>
 </div>

-What other trends can we notice from the trade balances?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; What other trends can we notice from the trade balances?
 At first sight, it might seem that for most of the features, some of the biggest global economies have **inconsistent trade balances** and thus it is surprising we can find correlations at all.
 Lets take pigs as an example: in 1998 France was one of the most important exporters of live pigs, whereas in 1999 it was suddenly one of the most important importers.
 From 2007 to 2008, we see an equally big shift for Spain.
 Nevertheless, this leads to an interesting observation: even though developed countries are not being consistent in the directions of their trade balance, they still tend to stay among the **most trading countries by volume**.

 <div style="float: right; width: 45%; margin: 5% 5% 5% 5%; min-width: 300px;" w3-include-html="plots/pigtradebalance.html"></div>

 ## Self-sufficency <a name="selfsufficiency"></a>

-The self-sufficiency score is created by analyzing how much a given country **relies on external imports** of food, compared to how much they can produce for themselves.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The self-sufficiency score is created by analyzing how much a given country **relies on external imports** of food, compared to how much they can produce for themselves.
 As input, we used the same features that were established as economically relevant and weighed them with their respective importance to find the **ideal self-sufficiency score**.

 $$\frac{Production \times 100}{Production + Imports – Exports}$$